 Another thing I like is the "breath guard" and the "chin curtain."
 Having seen the former on other helmets and talking with the owners of them this was a feature I wanted.
 Guess what?
 They work.

-80BREBWith the "breath guard" in place and the chin vent open the visor stays clear all the time except when at a stop on the coldest of days.
+With the "breath guard" in place and the chin vent open the visor stays clear all the time except when at a stop on the coldest of days.
 Once moving the visor clears right up.
 The best part is you can't feel the wind from the chin vent so you don't get cold.

 After a few miles I pulled over and installed the "chin curtain."
-This was a big surprise since I 80X8CHINcouldn't see how this mess horse shoe shaped material thing could be of any use.
+This was a big surprise since I couldn't see how this mess horse shoe shaped material thing could be of any use.
 I immediately could tell lack of wind on my chin which makes riding in cold weather a much warmer ride.
 With both pieces in place you can get just a bit of warmth from your breath an added benefit.

 Then it was time to see if the vent system really worked.
 Again to my surprise this helmet showed what years of devolvement can do.
 Opening the top front vents I could feel the air coming in.
 This would have been enough of an improvement over my old helmet that I would have been happy.
 Then I opened the rear vent and I could actually feel my hair blowing in the helmet.
 With the guard and the curtain removed and the vents open I'm sure this helmet will be cool and comfortable in the hot summer months.